beeware/beeware/docs/tutorial/tutorial-7.rst

 have a *real* API to work with, so we'll use the `{JSON} Placeholder API
 <https://jsonplaceholder.typicode.com>`__ as a source of data.

-{JSON} Placeholder API has a number of "fake" API endpoints you can use as test data.
+The {JSON} Placeholder API has a number of "fake" API endpoints you can use as test data.
 One of those APIs is the ``/posts/`` endpoint, which returns fake blog posts.
-If you open ``https://jsonplaceholder.typicode.com/posts/42`` in your browser, you'll get a JSON payload describing a single post - some `Lorum ipsum
-<https://en.wikipedia.org/wiki/Lorem_ipsum>`__ content for a blog post with ID 42.
+If you open ``https://jsonplaceholder.typicode.com/posts/42`` in your browser, you'll get a JSON payload describing a single post - some `Lorum ipsum <https://en.wikipedia.org/wiki/Lorem_ipsum>`__ content for a blog post with ID 42.

 The Python standard library contains all the tools you'd need to access an API.
 However, the built-in APIs are very low level.
 They are good implementations of